Arunabha-Mukhopadhyay/google-clone/README.md

 # google-clone
-a clone of google created using html-css
+a clone of google and add friends box have been created using html-css